samsquire/ideas5/README.md

 # 1. Dynamic type crystallization

-Any variable can contain any type of data, but once it is set to a type, it cannot be changed to another type.
+Any variable can contain any type of data, but once it is set to a type, its type cannot be changed to another type.
+We don't need adaptive or specialised compilation if we have this rule.

 # 2. Matrix multiplication on matrixes of movements of identities